Tournia/live-tourniadashboard/README.md

 # Live-Dashboard v 1.0
+This live dashbaord shows extended information about current, upcoming, postponed mamtches and it gives an overview of the pools.
+Dashboard is fully adjiustments what should be shown on the screen.
+This dashboard makes use of the Tournia API.

+Dashboard is created using on client-side JavaScript.

+For a full working demo see: http://www.tourniadashboard.nl/demo

 v 1.0 has succefully been tested during 3 badminton tournaments

-For a full working demo see: http://www.tourniadashboard.nl/demo

 # Features:
 - Compatible for all Tournia tournaments with live/API enabled